hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

     looplet-refund-builder-demo.py --out ./refund-builder-demo
 ```

-The builder reads the visible failed run, edits a copied cartridge, and calls
+The builder reads the failed run, edits a copied cartridge, and calls `done`.
-`done`.
-The host then runs that candidate through the same Looplet interfaces.
+The host then runs the copy through the same Looplet interfaces.
+It replays
-The host replays the visible request and checks six additional cases: a valid
+the failed request and checks six more cases: a valid refund, split and
-refund, split and duplicate attempts, the exact limit, just above the limit,
+duplicate attempts, the exact limit, just above the limit, and finishing
-and finishing without a refund call.
+without a refund call.

-The acceptance data is in the host script, not the candidate cartridge.
+The expected results are in the host script, not the candidate cartridge.
 The
 run reports:

 ```text